denizturgut/ReadMeTest/Readme.md

 ## Firebase Firestore Example

-Please see the Firebase implementation example of <i>Banff Framework</i> in the base folder of this repository; BanffFirebaseExample-iOS.
+Please see the example app utlizing <i>Banff Framework</i> in the base folder of this repository; BanffFirebaseExample-iOS.
+It leverages Google's Firebase Firestore for data persistence.

 ## Using Banff